-4.5.4 Equivalent Lengths
+4.5.5 Equivalent Lengths

-- Reduce the maximum vent length accordingly for each elbow used. - Each 2" & 3" 45° elbow equates to 2.5 linear feet of vent pipe. - Each 2" & 3" 90° short radius elbow equates to 7.5 linear feet of vent pipe. - Each 2" & 3" 90° long radius elbow equates to 5 linear feet of vent pipe. - Each 2" & 3" concentric or low profile termination kit equates to 5 linear feet of vent pipe. - The maximum length listed is for flue exhaust vent only.
+- Reduce the maximum vent length accordingly for each elbow used. - Each 2" & 3" 45° elbow equates to 2.5 linear feet of vent pipe. - Each 2" & 3" 90° short radius elbow equates to 7.5 linear feet of vent pipe. - Each 2" & 3" 90° long radius elbow equates to 5 linear feet of vent pipe. - The minimum vent length is 6" plus one elbow for both 2" and 3" pipe diameter. - Each 2" & 3" concentric or low profile termination kit equates to 5 linear feet of vent pipe. - The maximum length listed is for flue exhaust vent only.
 The intake length should be equal length. - The total maximum equivalent vent pipe distance cannot exceed the values indicated in Table 2.1 for horizontal and vertical venting distance. - The maximum lengths are including elbows.
 Exceeding the maximum venting distances will cause the appliance to malfunction or cause an unsafe condition.